-A staffed cocktail bar sports an envious wine wall, and offers a wide range New Zealand wines along with local and imported beers.
+A staffed cocktail bar sports an envious wine wall and offers a wide range of New Zealand wines along with local and imported beers.

 Along with the alcoholic refreshments, the main bar also holds the lounges in-house barista pouring out personalised espressos, made to order either direct from an iPad at the bar, or even your own device operating the Air NZ App.

 Once inside an area with comfortable seating options to the left of the lounge offers reading material options and a great spot to meet up with others, or just a place to hang out with a good coffee and enjoy the views while making use of the abundance of USB charging ports.

 The majority of the lounges seating options are located along the right side upon entry, where the space has been creatively divided into multi-use zones to cater for the individual requirements of a range of Air NZ’s lounge guests.

 Toward the right end of the room, a low partition wall separates off a well lit and functional business zone from the self-service bar and casual dining zone.